Leverage your Preference Center to Drive Customer Loyalty

 A preference centers build loyalty and trust, and ultimately, a base of long-term customers.
 Customer loyalty is important since repeat buyers spend more money than new ones.
 When implemented correctly a preference center accelerates engagement and retention by giving customers control over consent, messaging, and a relationship with the brand.

 Consent is the foundation of transparent preference management.
 In order to create this transparency a brand should start with clear and explicit opt-out option in the preference center.
 This is mandatory according to the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act mandates its own “Do Not Sell” link be accounted for in privacy policies and preference centers.

 Prioritizing consent is critical for earning the trust of today’s consumers.
 They’re more aware than ever of what data can be collected about them and more keen to support companies that are protective of that data.

 Users naturally want to spend money with companies who put them in control of their data security and sharing.

 Collecting consent from users includes organizing the data on the backend.
-Keep detailed records including who, when, what they were told, and how they consented.
+To do this you should keep detailed records including who, when, what they were told, and how they provided consent.